 Find out if it makes sense to refinance your student loans or mortgage for a better interest rate.
 You can also look into things like student debt forgiveness.
 Make becoming debt-free your number one priority!

 Invest as soon and as much as you can

 One of the quickest ways to grow your wealth is to invest it.
 Of course, investing comes with its own risks, but there are plenty of options available.
-You can use an automated service like a robo advisor, get investment advice from a broker, or invest in things other than the stock market, like tangible assets.
+You can use an automated service like a Robo-advisor, get investment advice from a broker, or invest in things other than the stock market, like physical assets.

 Don't splurge on unnecessary expenses

 That means resisting the urge to buy those designer jeans or buying the latest iPhone model when an older model will work just as well.
 Be smart about what you spend your money on and only buy the things that you not only need, but that will also last in value.

 Think about your long-term financial goals and assets

 What is another difference between being rich and being wealthy?
 Long-term goals and assets.
 Growing wealth is a long-term commitment.
 It’s not something that happens overnight.
 It could take you years to build up your wealth and that’s okay.
 When things get tough, remember your long-term goals and why you chose to try to become wealthy in the first place.

 When it comes to rich vs wealthy, being wealthy doesn't start with a huge wallet full of cash.
 Wealth starts with the right mindset.
 Save a portion of your income, focus on becoming debt-free, and invest early and often.

 If you want to be wealthy, you need to always think about your long-term goals.
 Do you want to retire early?
 Own a few houses?
 Travel?
 When thinking about wealth, don't just focus on your income, but focus on building up your investments and assets to last you a few lifetimes.